wpliu25/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This implementation works well for the majority of the project video.
 Where it would fail is the lack of contrast of lane lines or creation of false-positive lines from shadows or road coloring.

+'check_lane_curvature' in lines 70-107 of P4.py was updated to have tighter thresholds around acceptable lane detection.
+In addition, a 'Straight Away' mode was added to accomodate unexpected large curvatures with straight lane detection.

 To improve robustness I would start with better color transforms and tresholds to find edge candidates for lane lines.
 Currently the conversion to grayscale for gradient equally considers all channels but a better approach may be to weight channels differently and to dynamically adjust these weights depending on the reliability of the previous frame.